-- declines or volatility in the prices we receive for our oil and natural gas; - our ability to raise additional capital to fund future capital expenditures; - our ability to generate sufficient cash flow from operations, borrowings or other sources to enable us to fully develop and produce our oil and natural gas properties; - · general economic conditions, whether internationally, nationally or in the regional and local market areas in which we do business; - risks associated with drilling, including completion risks, cost overruns and the drilling of non-economic wells or dry holes; - uncertainties associated with estimates of proved oil and natural gas reserves; - the presence or recoverability of estimated oil and natural gas reserves and the actual future production rates and associated costs; - risks and liabilities associated with acquired companies and properties; - risks related to integration of acquired companies and properties; - potential defects in title to our properties; - · cost and availability of drilling rigs, equipment, supplies, personnel and oilfield services; - geological concentration of our reserves; - environmental or other governmental regulations, including legislation of hydraulic fracture stimulation; - our ability to secure firm transportation for oil and natural gas we produce and to sell the oil and natural gas at market prices; - exploration and development risks; - management's ability to execute our plans to meet our goals; - our ability to retain key members of our management team on commercially reasonable terms;
+- declines or volatility in the prices we receive for our oil and natural gas; - our ability to raise additional capital to fund future capital expenditures; - our ability to generate sufficient cash flow from operations, borrowings or other sources to enable us to fully develop and produce our oil and natural gas properties; - general economic conditions, whether internationally, nationally or in the regional and local market areas in which we do business; - risks associated with drilling, including completion risks, cost overruns and the drilling of non-economic wells or dry holes; - uncertainties associated with estimates of proved oil and natural gas reserves; - the presence or recoverability of estimated oil and natural gas reserves and the actual future production rates and associated costs; - risks and liabilities associated with acquired companies and properties; - risks related to integration of acquired companies and properties; - potential defects in title to our properties; - cost and availability of drilling rigs, equipment, supplies, personnel and oilfield services; - geological concentration of our reserves; - environmental or other governmental regulations, including legislation of hydraulic fracture stimulation; - our ability to secure firm transportation for oil and natural gas we produce and to sell the oil and natural gas at market prices; - exploration and development risks; - management's ability to execute our plans to meet our goals; - our ability to retain key members of our management team on commercially reasonable terms;

-- the occurrence of cybersecurity incidents, attacks or other breaches to our information technology systems or on systems and infrastructure used by the oil and gas industry; - weather conditions; - · effectiveness of our internal control over financial reporting; - actions or inactions of third-party operators of our properties; - costs and liabilities associated with environmental, health and safety laws; - our ability to find and retain highly skilled personnel; - operating hazards attendant to the oil and natural gas business; - competition in the oil and natural gas industry; - · evolving geopolitical and military hostilities in the Middle East; - · economic and competitive conditions; - lack of available insurance; - cash flow and anticipated liquidity; - continuing compliance with the financial covenant contained in our amended and restated credit agreement; - the ongoing COVID-19 pandemic, including any reactive or proactive measures taken by businesses, governments and by other organizations related thereto, and the direct and indirect effects of COVID-19 on the market for and price of oil; and - the other factors discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
+- the occurrence of cybersecurity incidents, attacks or other breaches to our information technology systems or on systems and infrastructure used by the oil and gas industry; - weather conditions; - effectiveness of our internal control over financial reporting; - actions or inactions of third-party operators of our properties; - costs and liabilities associated with environmental, health and safety laws; - our ability to find and retain highly skilled personnel; - operating hazards attendant to the oil and natural gas business; - competition in the oil and natural gas industry; - · evolving geopolitical and military hostilities in the Middle East and other areas of the world; - economic and competitive conditions; - lack of available insurance; - cash flow and anticipated liquidity; - continuing compliance with the financial covenant contained in our amended and restated credit agreement; - the ongoing COVID-19 pandemic and its mutations and variants, including reactive or proactive measures taken by businesses, governments and by other organizations related thereto, and the direct and indirect effects of COVID-19 on the market for and price of oil; and - the other factors discussed under "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

 Should our underlying assumptions prove incorrect or the consequences of the aforementioned risks worsen, actual results could differ materially from those expected.
+There may also be other risks and uncertainties that we are unable to predict at this time or that we do not now expect to have a material adverse impact on our business.